sandialabs/Spitfire/docs/source/demo/flamelet/example_transient_flamelet_rate_sensitivity.rst

 Transient Flamelet Example: Ignition Sensitivity to Rate Parameter
 ==================================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - Solving transient flamelet ignition trajectories - Observing sensitivity of the ignition behavior to a key reaction rate parameter
+-  Solving transient flamelet ignition trajectories
+-  Observing sensitivity of the ignition behavior to a key reaction rate parameter

 In this demonstration we use the ``integrate_to_steady`` method as in previous notebooks, this time to look at how ignition behavior is